How To Prevent Pay-Per-Click Fraud On Your Website Advertising

 The best way to describe click fraud is to use illegal activities to inflate the number of clicks a PPC advertisement receives.
 This type of fraud is different from other scams, like identity theft or recruitment fraud.
 At least when your data is concerned, using an identity monitoring service can help mitigate the risk associated with criminals stealing your details.
 But with PPC fraud, a click farm half a world away could be causing you thousands in ad expenses without you ever knowing about it.

 Now, you may be wondering what the incentive is for people involved in this form of crime.
 For ad publishers, clicking on the ads displayed on their websites can generate income, provided they don’t get caught and banned.
-Some unethical advertisers commit click fraud to drive up the competition’s advertising costs or make them blow their PPC budget caps early in the day.
+But unfortunately, some unethical advertisers commit click fraud to drive up the competition’s advertising costs or make them blow their PPC budget caps early in the day.

 3 Signs That You’re a Victim of Click Fraud.